 \subsection{A null-homotopic chain complex}

-In this subsection, we construct a null-homotopic chain complex that will be useful in our proof of the invariance under fork sliding.
+In this subsection, we construct a null-homotopic chain complex that will be useful in Section \ref{sec-inv-fork} below.
 The construction of this chain complex is similar to the chain complex of a colored crossing.

-The next lemma is a special case of Decomposition (V) (Theorem \ref{decomp-V}.)
+The following lemma is a special case of Decomposition (V) (Theorem \ref{decomp-V}.)

 \begin{lemma} Let $m,n$ be integers such that $0\leq m,n \leq N-1$.
 For $\max\{m-n,0\} \leq k \leq m+1$ and $\max\{m-n,0\} \leq j \leq m$, define $\Gamma_k$ and $\Gamma_j'$ to be the MOY graphs in Figure \ref{decomp-V-special-2-figure}.
 Then, for $\max\{m-n,0\} \leq k \leq m+1$,